jakelashbrook/discover-penwith/README.md

     better ideas forming from further research whilst looking into the Google Development Documentation.
 Originally, I was going to have button groups for each of the three main towns (St Ives, Hayle and Penzance), and then have 3 categories that would show up after the town buttons are clicked, and then upon clicking one of the 3 categories- markers are dropped on the map within the area of that town.
-However, after further analysis- i realised that given the site is about the Penwith area as a whole, it would be much more productive to have 3 categories of markers that covered the whole of the Penwith Area.
+However, after further analysis- I realised that given the site is about the Penwith area as a whole, it would be much more productive to have 3 categories of markers that covered the whole of the Penwith Area.

-    Also, within the original wireframe i planned to have the infowindow content appear below the map once a marker had been clicked on, but through the design process i decided i wanted to have a 'Virtual Tour' option for the destinations.
+    Also, within the original wireframe I planned to have the infowindow content appear below the map once a marker had been clicked on, but through the design process I decided I wanted to have a 'Virtual Tour' option for the destinations.
 This was largely inspired by the lockdowns we've all been experiencing.
 I thought it would be a nice feature for people to explore and plan trips from the comfort of their homes.
-To do this, i attached the Street View div to the infowindows/markers so that they could take the tour below the map and get any necessary information from the infowindows on the map at the same time.
+To do this, I attached the Street View div to the infowindows/markers so that they could take the tour below the map and get any necessary information from the infowindows on the map at the same time.

     I also removed the #GET INVOLVED section.
 Users can use the CTA button in the hero image area to jump to the #JOIN IN page.